ErisuKuraku/CompSci-NEA-DiceGame/README.md

 Since our year of GCSEs are cancelled I might aswell release the source code I wrote before schools closed to help others.

-<b> This code and (some) of the written portion must not be copied but only a guide to write your own code </b>
+<b> This code and (some) of the written portion must not be copied but only as a guide to write your own code </b>

 <b> By downloading the source code you agree to not copy the code or files hosted here and that I'm not blameable / liable if you are caught CTRL + C and CTRL + V  my code and documents </b>